Treaty of Karlowitz: Context and terms

+Whereas during this War many Hungarians and Transylvanians withdrew from their Subjection to his Imperial Majesty to the Frontiers of the Sublime Ottoman Porte, and are to be taken care of in a due manner by the Treaty now concluded between both Empires, 'tis stipulated that they shall live in Freedom and Security in the Dominions of the said Empire. […] And whereas hereafter they are to be reckon’d among the other Subjects of the most Potent Emperor of the Turks, it shall not be lawful for them ever to withdraw from his Subjection any more; and if they offer to return to their own Country, they shall be deem’d Malecontents, and shall have no Shelter nor Support from the Germans, but when apprehended, shall be deliver’d to the Turkish Governors of the Frontiers, for the greater Security of the Peace on both sides. […] The Use of the Rivers Marosche and Teysse, between the Province of Temesvaer and the Provinces subject to the Emperor’s Power and Possession, shall be common to the Subjects of both Empires, whether for watering of Cattle of all sorts, or for Fishing, or other Conveniences necessary for the Subjects.
+And whereas Ships of Burden bound from the Parts abovemention’d, subject to the Imperial Dominion, either in passing or repassing thro’ the River Marosche to the River Teysse, or thro’ the Teysse to the Danube, ought not to meet with any Obstruction; the Navigation of the German Ships, or of any others which are subject to the Emperor, shall by no means be disturb’d in their Passage to and fro, but the same shall be freely and commodiously carry’d on every where in both the said Rivers: and for the preservation of a reciprocal Friendship and Good-will, the Subjects of the Ottoman Porte shall share the conveniencies of the said rivers, […]

-The Polish–Lithuanian Commonwealth recovered Podolia with the undestroyed fortress at Kamianets-Podilskyi (Although the fortress in Kamianets was not recaptured in the 1698 campaign).
+The Polish–Lithuanian Commonwealth recovered Podolia with the undestroyed fortress at Kamianets-Podilskyi (although the fortress in Kamianets was not recaptured in the 1698 campaign).
 Therefore, the areas that were lost 27 years earlier in the Treaty of Buchach in 1672 were regained.
 In return, the Polish–Lithuanian Commonwealth gave back captured fortresses in Moldova.
-The treaty also assumed the release of prisoners, the displacement of the Buda Tatars from Moldova, the end of Tatar raids, the rendition of fugitives (Cossacks to the Commonwealth, Moldovans to Ottomans), and the cessation of tribute payments by the commonwealth.
-The commonwealth never again had a military conflict with Ottomans.
+The treaty also assumed the release of prisoners, the displacement of the Buda Tatars from Moldova, the end of Tatar raids, the rendition of fugitives (Cossacks to the Commonwealth, Moldovans to the Ottomans), and the cessation of tribute payments by the commonwealth.
+The commonwealth never again had a military conflict with the Ottomans.

 Venice obtained most of Dalmatia, along with the Morea (the Peloponnese peninsula of southern Greece), though the Morea was restored to the Turks within 20 years by the Treaty of Passarowitz.
 There was no agreement about the Holy Sepulchre, although it was discussed in Karlowitz.